An excellent collection of Fermi problems for your class

 Students should be reminded of the need to be able to explain and justify what they did when coming up with their solutions.
 Students’ answers may differ from each other, but if students have made sensible estimates and assumptions, then the different answers should be “close” to each other.

-Take advantage of opportunities to discuss students’ different solution strategies and the effect of assumptions and estimates.
+Take advantage of opportunities to discuss students’ different solutions and the effect of assumptions and estimates.
 You can also invent your own Fermi questions based on class experiences (e.g., after a trip to the zoo, you might ask students how many fish the seals consume in one year).

 A COMPLETE FERMI TEACHING UNIT